cpchalk/gpcheckx/README.md

 Run parts 1 and 2 of the 'add diagonals' script two times.

+But when running part 1 of the script the second time, the first line should be changed to read:-

+./bin/gpcheckx  -diagonals -notbigger -diff2name diaggood -v h93

+The inserted switch -notbigger indicates that only those diagonals whose length is the same as the lenth of the word differences that they are a diagonal of will be selected.

-h93.wa will now be correct, follow up with
+h93.wa will now be correct.
+Follow up with

 ./bin/gpcheckx -w -diff2name diaggood -v -m -to 500 h93 +rptz